someStranger8/Khaledfy/README.md

 # Khaledfy

-A linux command that displays random DJ Khaled quotes
+The fortune command if it was actually good.
+Khaledfy is a linux command that displays random DJ Khaled quotes.

 ## Install